modular/modular/LLCL/docs/LLCLRuntime.md

 operating system details - in fact, many of these can run on bare-metal systems.

 On the other hand, we're not providing a virtual machine.
-If clients of LLCL/Runtime want to be written in a system specific way, the full machine is open and clients are not prevented from doing quirky and exotic things.
+If clients of `LLCL::Runtime` want to be written in a system specific way, the full machine is open and clients are not prevented from doing quirky and exotic things.

 ## LLCL `WorkQueue` / Thread Pool Abstraction